zenosu/gitbattle/README.md

 Have [npm] (https://nodejs.org/en/download/) installed

-Make a diractory for this project
+Make a directory for this project

 `$ mkdir <dir name>`